Gaming Industry Advice from a Non Gaming Industry Member

 Panzer Dragoon Saga with motion sensing controls Second coming of Christ

 Sony opening the PS3 Graphics hardware to Linux users: This is another one that’s not likely to happen.
 And by not likely, I mean no way in hell.
-Allowing direct access to the graphics chipset would essentially let anyone circumvent the price of their dev kit – and would deprive them of licensing fees for game sales. → Read the rest
+Allowing direct access to the graphics chipset would essentially let anyone circumvent the price of their dev kit – and would deprive them of licensing fees for game sales.
+But it might give me enough of a development platform that I’d buy the PS3.

 Recovering from World of Warcraft Part 2